-This is walking that stirs the senses.
-One moment you’re on a cliff edge above crashing waves; the next, you’re dipping into a wooded cove or strolling into a harbour town for crab sandwiches and a pint.
-It’s a trail of changing moods and unbroken sea views.
+One moment you’re perched on a cliff edge above crashing waves; the next, you’re dipping into a wooded cove or arriving in a harbour town for crab sandwiches and a pint.
+It’s a route of salt spray, granite cliffs, and coastal solitude — and a challenge worth every step.

 Begin on the north coast near Bude, where steep cliffs and roaring surf set the tone.
 From here, the path winds through Boscastle, Tintagel, and Port Isaac — a dramatic landscape of sea stacks, hidden bays, and smuggler legends.